Quansight-Labs/quansight-labs-site/posts/2021/10/cxx-numba-interoperability.md

 # Acknowledgements

-Thanks Breno Campos and Guilherme Leobas for discussions and sharing their expertise on the [LLVM Project](https://www.llvm.org/).
+I thank Breno Campos and Guilherme Leobas for discussions and for sharing their expertise on the [LLVM Project](https://www.llvm.org/).